 The Magnavox Odyssey, released in 1972, was the first home video gaming console, and one of its games was a rudimentary ping-pong simulation.
 Atari's co-founder Nolan Bushnell essentially lifted Pong from this Magnavox console, and Magnavox later sued.

-In 1972, Atari released its first arcade style video game, Pong.
+Soon after the Odyssey hit the market, Atari released Pong as an arcade game.
 The game itself was classified as a sports type game that simulated table tennis.
 Games could either be played against another human competitor or against the game system itself, not unlike today.
 Players controlled electronic paddles and attempted to volley a small dot back and forth for the winning score.
 The winner was the player who reached the score of 11 points first.
 Points were scored when an opponent failed to return a volley.
 The game had a black and white display, was slow and painfully basic, but we fell in love with it just the same!
 At the time, it was state of the art.
 It was such a treat to find yourself in a bar, a bowling alley or some other public gathering place where there was an opportunity to try your skill; so we all shamelessly lined up with our quarters to wait our turn.

 America had been bitten by the video game bug and it all started with Atari’s Pong.
-Following, it really goes without saying what happened next.
-Other companies began developing and releasing their own video games.
+In 1977, Atari released the Video Computer System (VCS) -- later known as the 2600.
+It was an improvement over Pong in that it was one console that could play multiple games.
+Soon other companies began developing and releasing their own video games.
 Both arcade games as well as games for home entertainment had been redefined.
 After the technology was developed, it took off from there.
 Over the years, Atari continued to develop and refine their video games systems and a variety of games were available.
 At one time, the game system was even available in a modern wood-grain console… Fancy!
 It was truly mind blowing.